 People may be shocked, appalled, and possibly disgusted that I, myself, am not big on sending greeting cards.
 It's true.
 But I am a true appreciator of receiving letters and cards.
 (Selfish and one sided, isn't she?)

 So if I'm not that into the touch and feel of paper and I don't send my own loved ones cards why do I even do this thing?

 I was totally let down by the greeting card aisle at the store.
-Since I'm not overly into cards I'm really not into mushy sentimental cards.
-I always sought out cards that would make someone laugh.
-Usually, I'd find one that was semi-acceptable and still doodled on it or added and tweaked the verbiage to make it better.
-Seriously, why was I buying a mediocre card for $5.79 that still wasn't reaching its full potential?
+I'm not really not into mushy sentimental cards, so I've always sought out cards that would make someone laugh.
+Usually, I'd find one that was semi-acceptable and still doodle on it or added and tweaked the verbiage to make it better.
+Seriously, why was I buying a mediocre card for $6.79 that still wasn't reaching its full potential?
 Maybe I'm just too picky.
 But as more occasions came and went over the years the big box store greeting cards weren't cutting it.

 So I started making my own.